Arthur William Mickle Ellis: Post-war career

 Ellis remained Regius Professor of Medicine at the University of Oxford until his retirement in 1948, at the age of 65, when he was appointed as Emeritus Professor by the university.

 In 1951, he was awarded the Moxon Medal of the Royal College of Physicians of London in recognition of his distinguished contribution to the knowledge of diseases of the kidney.

 He was knighted in the 1953 New Years Honours by Queen Elizabeth II.

 Personal life

 Sir Arthur William Mickle Ellis married Winifred Hadley Foot Mitchell, daughter of Sir William Foot Mitchell who was a Conservative Party Member of Parliament for Dartford and Saffron Walden, in September 1922.
 Their son, Timothy Mitchell Ellis, was born in St George Hanover Square, London, on 23 June 1923.

+Ellis hosted a yearly boat race gathering at his home in Chiswick, with half the guests comprised London Hospital personnel, including all the consulting staff, and the other half from the diplomatic service.
+His hobby was salmon fishing in Iceland.

-He died in London in 1966.
+His wife died in 1965 after an extended illness.
+He died the following year, in London, in 1966.